One dead, more than a dozen wounded after Muncie street party shooting

 By midday, detectives were still walking the debris-strewn street and parking lot with brown bags filled with collected evidence.
 A tow truck was also seen hauling away a bullet-riddled red Buick that appeared to have crashed during an attempt to leave the scene.

+“We are praying for the families of the young man who passed away as well as the families who have relatives who were injured and remain hospitalized.

+“This tragedy will not stop the hard work and dedication of those who endeavor to make Muncie a peaceful and loving community.
+Acts of violence will not be tolerated here, and we are united and moving forward in a positive manner, even in grief.”

-Muncie Parks Superintendent Carl Malone told FOX59 he chaired a neighborhood crime watch meeting last Thursday, and residents expressed fear that this weekend could turn volatile.
+Muncie Parks Superintendent Carl Malone told CBS4 he chaired a neighborhood crime watch meeting last Thursday, and residents expressed fear that this weekend could turn volatile.

 Malone said Muncie has not had a community-wide gun violence initiative since 2015.